-Contested Sequel: Rush on the PS2 and Xbox was seen as a step down because it focused more on reality than insane stunts.
+Contested Sequel: L.A.
+Rush was seen as a step down because it focused more on reality than insane stunts.
 Reviews were mixed.

 "Headthumpin'" "Amiga-ish", "Doin' Time", and "High Roll" from Rush 2, and "The Rock" from the arcade Updated Re-release of the first game.

 Also, "What's Your Name?", the music that plays in the first game when entering your name on the high scores list.

 Let's not forget "Zethno" from the original.
 Say what you will about the rest of the game's soundtrack, but that particular song kicked ass!